-The Payment Period for Clock Hour Schools is one-half of the academic year or program length (whichever is less).
+The Payment Period for clock hour programs is one-half of the academic year or program length (whichever is less).
+The academic year for clock hours is defined as 900 clock hours and 26 weeks in length, therefore, one half of the academic year is 450 clock hours and 13 weeks in length.